LAT TV

-LAT TV was a Spanish-language television network emphasizing family-oriented and educational programming.
+LAT TV was an American Spanish-language television network emphasizing family-oriented and educational programming.
 It was owned by Latin America Broadcasting of Houston, Texas and launched in May 2006, initially on five low-power television stations in Texas and Arizona, four of which were in top-ten Hispanic markets.
 The network folded in May 2008.

 History

-LAT TV launched on May 19, 2006 with television stations in Houston, Austin, Dallas-Fort Worth and San Antonio, Texas, and in Phoenix, Arizona.
+LAT TV launched on May 19, 2006 with television stations in Houston, Austin, Dallas–Fort Worth and San Antonio, Texas, and in Phoenix, Arizona.
 On April 10, 2007, LAT TV announced a partnership with Equity Media Holdings that would affiliate 26 stations owned or controlled by Equity with LAT TV, effective May 30, 2007.
 The new affiliation expanded LAT TV coverage to 31 stations and to 27 markets in 15 states.

 Citing a lack of investments caused by a lack of cable carriage, the network shut down May 20, 2008.
 The company planned to retain its broadcast licenses, but ultimately would sell its stations to other parties soon after.